 Even when you turn off the Galaxy S7 or Galaxy S7 Edge screen, it’s still on.
 A little area is lit-up with the time, date, battery level and even some notifications for emails or incoming messages.
-It’s called an “Always-on Display” but it’s not for everyone.
-It also moves, often, which can be very distracting.
-Here’s how to customize, or disable this neat new feature.
+Below are the steps you’ll need to take to quickly turn it off in settings.

 To disable the always on display feature we simply need to head into Settings > Display > Always On Display > and flip the switch to OFF.
 Here’s are the step by step instructions and some screenshots to help you disable it.